How do you write a magic show?

-These things are ok to say, and you’ll probably still end up with a good show that audiences will enjoy, but also, you may secretly know that it would be even better if you had had more time.
+These things are ok to say, and you’ll probably still end up with a good show that audiences will enjoy, but also, you may secretly know that it could be even better if you'd had more time.

 By the way, if you’re writing a last-minute show right now…